jlalmes/trpc-openapi/README.md

 ## HTTP Requests

-Query procedures accept input via URL `query parameters`.

-Mutation procedures accept input via the `request body` with a `application/json` content type.
+Procedures with a `GET`/`DELETE` method will accept inputs via URL `query parameters`.
+Procedures with a `POST`/`PATCH`/`PUT` method will accept inputs via the `request body` with a `application/json` content type.

 ### Path parameters

-Both queries & mutations can accept a set of their inputs via URL path parameters.
+A procedure can accept a set of inputs via URL path parameters.
 You can add a path parameter to any OpenAPI enabled procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.

-#### Query
+#### Query parameters

-Query (& path parameter) inputs are always accepted as a `string`, if you wish to support other primitives such as `number`, `boolean`, `Date` etc. please use [`z.preprocess()`](https://github.com/colinhacks/zod#preprocess).
+Query & path parameter inputs are always accepted as a `string`, if you wish to support other primitives such as `number`, `boolean`, `Date` etc. please use [`z.preprocess()`](https://github.com/colinhacks/zod#preprocess).

 ```typescript
 // Router